Japanese Knotweed Removal Cost

 What's Involved in Removing Japanese Knotweed?

-Japanese knotweed needs to be completely eradicated in order to ensure that it doesn’t return.
-Removing the knotweed root strands is a very difficult task and often requires the use of a mechanical digger.
-A mechanical digger hire will usually cost around £200-£300 per day.
+Japanese knotweed must be completely eradicated to ensure it doesn’t return.
+Removing the root strands is a difficult task that often requires the use of mechanical diggers, which professionals typically hire for around £200 to £300 per day.

 Step One

-Draw up an action plan so that you know exactly what needs to be done.
-The best time of year to treat Japanese knotweed is between late spring and early autumn.
-This is when the plant is in full growth.
+An action plan is drawn up to outline all steps.
+The optimal treatment period is between late spring and early autumn, when the plant is in full growth.

 Step Two